jield-webdev/docker-repos/README.md

 The dev containers are the same as the latest, but only include Xdebug.
 The CRON containers are the same as the CLI latest, but only include the cron daemon.
-The Azure containers are the same as the latest, but include NGINX, an SSH server and Redis, so they can operate a single container app in Azure
+The Azure containers are the same as the latest, but include NGINX, an SSH server and Redis, so they can operate a single container app in Azure.

 PHP versions: